vvdleun/audiostreamerscrobbler/README.md

         }
     }

+This format will change once multiple players and more type of players are supported.
+I'll make sure this README.md file will always contain an up-to-date example.

 ### Setting up the player

 At this time, the program can monitor exactly one BlueSound player.
 It should also be compatible with the new third party BlueOS powered devices that have appeared on the market, but this has not been tested yet.
 Enter the name of your device in the config.json's "name" field in the "player" section.